Asthma Exacerbations Model¶

 |

-the number of people in a given age group, year, province, and projection scenario |
+the number of people in a given age group, time interval, province, and projection scenario |

 |